clue/reactphp-ami/README.md

 The `getFields()` method can be used to get an array of all fields.

+The `getActionId()` method can be used to get the unique action ID of this message.
-The `getActionId()` method is a shortcut for accessing the value of the "ActionID" field.
+This is a shortcut to get the value of the "ActionID" field.

 #### Response

 The `Response` value object represents the incoming response received from the AMI.
+It shares all properties of the [`Message`](#message) parent class.

 #### Action

-The `Action` value object represents an outgoing action messages to be sent to the AMI.
+The `Action` value object represents an outgoing action message to be sent to the AMI.
+It shares all properties of the [`Message`](#message) parent class.

 #### Event

 The `Event` value object represents the incoming event received from the AMI.
+It shares all properties of the [`Message`](#message) parent class.

 The `getName()` method can be used to get the name of the event.
 This is a shortcut to get the value of the "Event" field.

 ## Install